weecology/lab-manual/UF-Policies:-Graduating.md

 There's a lot of stuff to get done in the last semester or 2 of your PhD.
 Here are some tips.

+## Are you finishing mid-semester to take a job elsewhere?
+If you are not on an RA for a full semester, it can cause major issues with tuition waivers (the university will rescind your tuition waiver and ask you to pay out of state tuition).
+Talk with your advisor about how to manage this well in advance (i.e. BEFORE the semester you intend to start your new job).

 ## Contact Claire (or equivalent for SNRE)
 As soon as you have a date for your dissertation defense that your committee agreed to, contact Claire and she will prepare the packet of forms you will need to have your committee sign.